nebari-dev/nebari/docs/source/user_guide/dask_gateway.md

 cluster
 ```

-The user is presented with a gui where you can select to scale up the workers.
-You originally start with `0` workers.
+The user is presented with a GUI where they can select to scale up the number of workers.
+At first users start with `0` workers.
 In addition you can scale up via python functions.
-Additionally the gui has a `dashboard` link that you can click to view [cluster diagnostics](https://docs.dask.org/en/latest/diagnostics-distributed.html).
+Additionally the GUI has a `dashboard` link that you can click to view [cluster diagnostics](https://docs.dask.org/en/latest/diagnostics-distributed.html).
 This link is especially useful for debugging and benchmarking.

 ```python
 cluster.scale(1)